-SBIRT (Screening, Brief Intervention and Referral to Treatment) is an evidence based model used to identify, reduce, and prevent problematic alcohol and substance use in a variety of healthcare settings.
-Training covers validated screening tools, stages of change, motivational interviewing and skills to help individuals change behavior.
+SBIRT (Screening, Brief Intervention and Referral to Treatment) can be used to identify, and reduce unhealthy alcohol use in a variety of healthcare settings.
+Learn more.